-The Baltic Sea Philharmonic is a new paradigm for music making in the 21st century.
-Its concerts are a unique spectacle of sound, light, projection art and choreography; its passion for playing orchestral works from memory transforms the musical experience for both players and audiences; and its performances, under the electrifying baton of Music Director Kristjan Järvi, have a special passion and energy that’s infectious.
+The Baltic Sea Philharmonic takes the concert experience to a new dimension.
+Every performance is a voyage of musical discovery, as the musicians perform the entire programme from memory, creating a one-of-a-kind artistic journey.
+Each concert is a unique spectacle of sound, light, visual art and technology, and under the electrifying baton of Music Director and Founding Conductor Kristjan Järvi every performance has a special energy that’s absolutely infectious.
 But even more than this, as a community of musicians from ten Nordic countries, the Baltic Sea Philharmonic transcends geographical and historical boundaries and has become a movement for bringing people together.
 Embodying all that is innovative and progressive about the Nordic region, this visionary ensemble is taking the traditional orchestral model further than ever before.
 ‘It is a living breathing creature, with boundless energy and enthusiasm for the new – an adventure in itself’, says Kristjan Järvi.

-In 2018 the Baltic Sea Philharmonic celebrated its tenth anniversary.
-The orchestra’s story began on the resort island of Usedom, off the northern edge of Germany.
+The orchestra’s story began in 2008 on the resort island of Usedom, off the northern edge of Germany.
 Thomas Hummel, the Director of the Usedom Music Festival, wanted to create a new multinational ensemble, and took the idea to Nord Stream AG, operator of the natural gas pipeline through the Baltic Sea.
 His proposal: what better way to reflect the cooperation between Baltic Sea nations than by bringing together the best young musicians from Denmark, Estonia, Finland, Germany, Latvia, Lithuania, Norway, Poland, Russia and Sweden.

 ‘Right from the first concert of the newly inaugurated Baltic Sea Youth Philharmonic, in Riga in June 2008, it was clear that here was an orchestra with a powerful message’, says Hummel.
 Audiences felt it immediately, and politicians recognised its importance too.
 The musicians of the orchestra knew they had a special opportunity: not only were they part of a new, vibrant international community, but they also got to work with Kristjan Järvi, one of the most charismatic conductors in the business.
 In the Estonian-born Järvi, the Baltic Sea Youth Philharmonic had a leader with the energy and vision to realise its international ambitions.
 A curator and creator of genre-fusing projects and festivals around the world, Järvi instilled in the musicians a curiosity for new musical experiences, an entrepreneurial spirit and a zest for creative thinking.

 The increasing international importance of the orchestra was matched by the growth of its educational ambitions.
-Education and training have always been at the heart of the orchestra’s mission, and Järvi, together with a team of international coaches, has worked intensively with the musicians to develop their professional skills and expand their musical horizons.
+Education and training have always been at the heart of the orchestra’s mission, and Järvi, together with a team of international coaches, has worked intensively with the musicians to develop their professional skills and expand their musical horizons, especially in the area of memorised performance.
 The creation in 2013 of the Baltic Sea Music Education Foundation consolidated a burgeoning education programme, which included chamber music coaching as well as workshops for young conductors and composers, and special concerts for school students.